HISTORY OF RUNNING HARE BARN AND THE OLD PIGGERY

-Built about 200 years ago as a threshing barn and piggery, called New Barn (no need for fancy names for farm buildings!), they were, for most of their life, used for agricultural purposes.
-When I moved here in 1995 the barn was really only used for fertilizer storage by the farmer who owned it.
+Built about 200 years ago as a threshing barn and piggery, they were, for most of their life, used for agricultural purposes.
+When I moved here in 1995 the barn was used for fertilizer storage.
 The Old Piggery was a derelict pig unit and the barn yard was full of weeds and brambles.

-For a time the barn was used for lambing, storing wood, an old truck amongst other things, and then the 500 straw bales I collected for the construction of the straw bale barn you can see as you drive down the lane (finished in 2011).
+For a time the barn was used for lambing, and then the 500 straw bales I collected for the construction of the straw bale barn you can see as you drive down the lane (finished in 2011).

 ‘Elsie’ the wind turbine arrived in 2012,